It’s no secret that the idea of ‘autism’ is confusing to people. Some are even frightened of it.

 Aspiedent are unique.
 They bring their professional employee profiling tool used in their workplace Autism Training and Neurodiversity Training to help businesses and employees get closer to their workplace diversity targets and solve problems relating to autism or neurodiversity in the workplace.
 But in addition, they run their own business therefore are extremely realistic when it comes to employer challenges and what is reasonable in the workplace.

-Dr Guest and Jen work on trust and integrity and want to provide you with the tools to break down barriers and build bridges between diverse employees and your organisation, whether it be between all your employees, or between one employee and their line manager.
+Dr Guest and Jen work on trust and integrity, providing you with the tools to save money, drive profit and improve staff morale by breaking down barriers and building bridges between diverse employees and your organisation.
+Whether it be between all your employees, or between one employee and their line manager.
 It is about understanding autism and neurodiversity which has the side effect of understanding everybody better.

 Take a look at our services which are summarised below.